maubanel/UE5-CPP-Functions-Templates-Classes/more-functions/README.md

 ##### `Step 4.`\|`UECPPFTC`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 If we send a double to the function by parameter it will cast it to an integer and we will get a truncated double back so `-15.7` becomes `15`.
+How can we accomplish this objective?

 ![pass double to parameter](images/sendDoubleToInt.png)